zer0231/nextthreads/README.md

-# SastaThreads
+## Threads
-Creating a clone of threads in NextJs
+Creating the clone of popular app threads by meta on next js cause why not